‘THE ROMANCE OF CRIME’

 Eventually Spiggot becomes a willing ally and he has his own catchphrase when thinking about ‘Angie and the kids’.
 I enjoyed some of the banter he shares with either the Doctor, Romana and K-9.

-The story’s monsters are the Ogrons, who appeared in the Jon Pertwee stories ‘Day of the Daleks’ and ‘Frontier in Space’.
+The story’s monsters are the Ogrons, who appeared in the Jon Pertwee stories ‘Day of the Daleks’ and ‘Frontier In Space’.
 I loved the Ogrons in this story as I found them really funny and very stupid.

 The Ogrons are voiced by John Dorney who does them really well for this audio adventure.
 Katy Manning should’ve played one of the Ogrons in this audio story since these are her favourite monsters. 😀

 The CD extras are as follows.
 At the end of Disc 2 of the limited special edition box set of ‘The Fourth Doctor by Gareth Roberts’, there is a suite of music from ‘The Romance of Crime’ to enjoy!
-At the end of Disc 2 of the standard edition of ‘The Romance of Crime’, there is a trailer for ‘The English Way of Death’ with the Doctor, Romana and K-9.
+At the end of Disc 2 of the standard edition of ‘The Romance of Crime’, there is a trailer for ‘The English Way of Death’ with the Fourth Doctor, Romana and K-9.

 ‘The Romance of Crime’ (Audio) rating – 9/10